sergibarroso/pi-hole-setup/README.md

   systemctl restart armbian-ramlog.service
   ```

-### Pi-Hole logs
+### Pi-hole logs

-Our main log generator is going to be Pi-Hole.
+Our main log generator is going to be Pi-hole.

-By default Pi-Hole stores all logs in `/var/log/pihole*` but as we already know that location is inside the ramdisk on Armbian.
+By default Pi-hole stores all logs in `/var/log/pihole*` but as we already know that location is inside the ramdisk on Armbian.
 So, we have to move them to another location such as `/var/log.hdd/`

-* Edit Pi-Hole config file
+* Edit Pi-hole-FTL config file

   ```shell
   nano /etc/pihole/pihole-FTL.conf